PerfectlyNormal/tinymce-rails-imageupload/README.markdown

     post '/tinymce_assets' => 'tinymce_assets#create'

 This action gets called with a file parameter creatively called `file`, and must respond with JSON, containing the URL to the image.
+The JSON has to be returned with a content type of "text/html" to work, which is going to be fixed as soon as possible ([issue #7](https://github.com/PerfectlyNormal/tinymce-rails-imageupload/issues/7)).
 Example:

     class TinymceAssetsController < ApplicationController
       def create